It doesn’t matter if you are managing a team, teaching class leadership skills, or running a business.

 It’s important to remember that leaders are not always perfect.
 They make mistakes, but the difference that makes them expect is that they learn from it and improve.

-And to improve your skills, here are some of the ways that you can consider :
+And to improve your skills and become a Great leader, here are some of the ways that you can consider :